dragonflyoss/client/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Request a new feature for dfdameon
+about: Request a new feature for client
 labels: enhancement

 ---